Expert Advice, Workshops & Support

 Climate is also changing to the point where superpowers who are at each other's throats about most things will stop their war of words to make joint statements about confronting the existential threat that is facing the global community.
+Then they change their minds and disagree.
+As always there are too many whowant to ignore this change or reject its science.

 And - the global community is made up by tens of thousands of smaller communities.